mrkdh16/markedown/content/Margins/Musings/An Apology.md

 >
 >G.H.
 Hardy

+This essay is called *An Apology* not only because it is a justification for what I intend to pursue (i.e. apology in the sense of apologetics as used by Hardy), but also because it serves as a sincere apology to a version of myself that wanted to pursue beauty.
+This version of myself that still exists within me cannot shake the feeling that I have succumb to societal pressure.

 Importantly, I am invested in *understanding* learning mechanics.
 There is not much practical or pragmatic motivation for this (although I'd be lying if I said there was none).
 I believe to understand is a virtue in its own right.

 Foundational first-principles research on neural networks is at the intersection of many of my interests.